motionsquaremusic/motionsquaremusic.github.io/README.md

 To do:

 5 pages (not including index)
-About(about.html) - use that template
+About(about.html)
-Music Collection(collection.html) - grid page show music playlist Free Stuffs(freestuff.html) - use single-project.html
+- Music Collection(collection.html) - grid page show music playlist
+- Free Stuffs(freestuff.html) - use single-project.html
+- Fix Thai Font

         - Menubar in order // Home / About / Pricing / Portfolio / See More(Dropdown): All Collection, Free Stuffs /